Buy The Memory Keeper here:

 Most publishers won’t read your manuscript unless an agent represents you.
 Agents are there to help you on your road to publication.
-They help match your MS to an editor that can whip your book into tip-top shape.
-They, also, help negotiate the best deal for you and know the questions that need to be asked.
+They help match your manuscript to an editor that can whip your book into tip-top shape.
+They also help negotiate the best deal for you and know the questions that need to be asked.
 But where do you find these elusive creatures?
 One place is publishersmarketplace.com.
 Another is Query Tracker.
-I used both when I was seriously querying.
+I used both when I was querying.

 On Writing by Stephen King, Bird by Bird by Anne Lamott, Story Genius by Lisa Cron.

 There are many, so I’m only writing about those I actually participated in.
 There are many twitter contests, so if you aren’t on twitter, now is the time to open an account and get started.
 The writing community is a very welcoming one, even if you’re a shy and introverted person such as myself.

 Author Mentor Match (AMM) is another great mentoring program that matches unagented, aspiring writers with completed manuscripts with experienced authors.
 Mentors help writers revise their manuscripts before querying, give advice and tips on agents, and support throughout the process.
 I have mentored in the middle-grade category twice now and love what a supportive community it is.

 DL Hammonds Write Club was one of the first contests I participated in.
 You face off against another writer and people vote for the entry they prefer.
 The comments were extremely helpful, and encouraged me tremendously as a baby writer.

 SCBWI is the Society of Children’s Book Writers and Illustrators.
 If you write Young Adult or younger, this is the organization for you.
 They have great local conferences.
 My first conference ever was in Sacramento, and it was off the charts amazing!!
 It helped me get out of my introvert hole and out into the world of other writers.